Hunter107306009/Easy_book/README.md

-# Easy_book
+# Eazy Book
-Provide a platform for consumers to have a seat selection service when making restaurant reservations, and establish a platform membership system based on the number of visits to the store or the amount of consumption.
-Hence, consumers with higher membership levels have priority in seat selection.
-In addition, stores can also use this platform to arrange seats for consumers who call to make reservations.
+Provide a platform for consumers to register as members for restaurant reservations.
+Establish a membership system on the platform based on the frequency of visits or the amount of consumption.
+Additionally, create a record of transactions and accumulate member points.
+Restaurants can also register on this platform and automatically allocate table numbers based on the number of guests for reservations.
+The platform also includes a blacklist management feature.

+For more detailed information about the frontend and backend processes, please refer to the corresponding folder.